pyroesp/PlayStation-1-Reset-Mod/README.md

 Changing combination:
 ---------------------
-Combination is defined by here:
+Combination is defined here:
 /* Key Combo */
 #define KEY_COMBO_CTRL 0xFCF6 // select-start-L2-R2 1111 1100 1111 0110
 #define KEY_COMBO_GUNCON 0x9FF7 // A-trigger-B 1001 1111 1111 0111

 If you want to change your combination, you'll have to change those defines.
-A pressed buttons return 0.
+A pressed buttons return 0 and all controllers send a 16 bit value for the switch status.
-The switch bits are defined as follows :
+The switch status bits are defined as follows :

 |  Button  | Bit |
 |:--------:|:---:|